EricOliveiras/authtdd/README.md

-Learning to create tests with jest with node.js and javascript
+Learning to create tests with jest, node.js and javascript